1031-Systems/1031_Delivery/docs/Help.md

 ### Binary Control Files (.bin)

-Control files installed on the controller board in binary format are specialy formatted to contain entries for every port defined in the tabledefs file.
+Control files installed on the controller board in binary format are specially formatted to contain entries for every port defined in the tabledefs file.
 Thus, they may be much larger than a simple CSV file.
 However, on playback they are slammed out to the hardware without reformatting so they perform much faster.